ssilverman/QNEthernet/README.md

 * `begin(ipaddr, netmask, gw)`: Initializes the library, uses the Teensy's internal MAC address, and uses the given parameters for the network configuration.
+* `broadcastIP()`: Returns the broadcast IP address associated with the current local IP and subnet mask.
 * `end()`: Shuts down the library, including the Ethernet clocks.
 * `hostname()`: Gets the DHCP client hostname.
 An empty string means that no hostname is set.
 The default is "teensy-lwip".